hashicorp/terraform-aws-consul-starter/README.md

 }
 ```

+Notes:
-Note: Currently the random provider is required for this module's functionality.
+1. Currently the random provider is required for this module's functionality.
+2. `allowed_inbound_cidrs` must be supplied for this module's functionality; these CIDRs will be allowed for SSH and UI access.

 - Run `terraform init` and `terraform apply`